-Hewlett-Packard is slimming down to flex its muscle in big data, cloud computing, and security.
-HP provides one of the tech world's most comprehensive portfolios of hardware, software, and services.
+Hewlett-Packard, in order to focus its assets more effectively, is breaking into two companies.
+Those entities, one concentrating on enterprise products and the other on PCs and printers, will continue HP's moves toward big data, cloud computing, security, and competitive computers and printers.
+Until the split is final, in late 2015, HP maintains one of the tech world's most comprehensive portfolios of hardware, software, and services.
 It is the world’s second-largest provider of PCs ( Lenovo is #1); other products include servers, storage devices, printers, and networking equipment.
 The company’s services unit offers IT and business process outsourcing, application development, consulting, systems integration, and other technology services.
-HP generates software sales through enterprise IT management, big data, and security applications.
-The 75-year-old company, which serves customers worldwide, in 2014 announced plans to split into two companies, taking its restructuring to the ultimate level.
+The 75-year-old company generates software sales through enterprise IT management, big data, and security applications.

-HP’s largest segment is its personal systems (PCs) group, which accounts for nearly 30% of sales.
+HP’s largest segment is its personal systems (PCs) group, which accounts for about 31% of sales.
 Enterprise servers, storage, and networking equipment brings in another 25%, while the printing and services groups each contribute about 20%.
 Software and financial services (leasing, financing) round out the company’s offerings.

 The company generates about 35% of its in the US with the rest coming from such markets as Ireland, Israel, UK, Spain, Singapore, China, India, and Japan.

-It has facilities across the globe with geographic headquarters in Geneva; Houston; Miami; Mississauga, Canada; Singapore; and Tokyo.
+Based in Sunnyvale, California, the company has facilities across the globe with regional headquarters in Geneva; Houston; Miami; Mississauga, Canada; Singapore; and Tokyo.

 Sales and Marketing